-Financial aid for graduate students is more limited than that available to undergraduates.
-The majority of the graduate student aid administered by the Office of Financial Aid is in the form of loan and Work-Study programs.
+Financial aid for graduate students is limited compared with what is available for undergraduates.
+Most aid administered by the Office of Financial Aid is in the form of loan and Work-Study programs.
 The U-M School of Business

 , Dental School D.D.S.
 Program

 have their own financial aid offices and/or representatives, and students should contact them directly for financial aid information.
 Undocumented graduate students should contact Rackham Graduate School

 or your specific school or college

 The Office of Financial Aid administers only a few scholarship, grant, and fellowship programs for graduate students (see the U-M Office of Financial Aid Scholarship Listing

 ).
 The primary source of information about such programs is the U-M school, college, or department in which you are enrolled or plan to enroll and the Rackham Graduate School.
 Deadlines for graduate awards vary.
 Because many deadlines occur early in the academic year, it is important to obtain information and application materials as early as possible.

 - Rackham Graduate School Fellowships: Rackham Graduate School administers a number of fellowships and coordinates fellowship competitions.
 Information on these programs, as well as a variety of departmental and non-university programs, is available from the Rackham Graduate School.

 - Students should also seek out private scholarships whenever possible; see our Private Scholarships page for a list of search tools.